gvwilson/thirdbit/src/fiction/iffy/index.md

 but now that the words were out she couldn't stop.
 "You know what's goin' on with me."

-Wales crossed his arms and leaned his broad shoulders against the pilot house door.
+Wales crossed his arms and leaned his broad shoulders against the frame of the pilot house door.
-"Let me tell you a story," he said quietly.
 "Once upon a time,
-back before everything fell apart, people dreamed of going to the stars.
+back before everything fell apart, people dreamed of going to the stars," he said quietly.
-We made it to the Moon,
+"We made it to the Moon,
 and a few ships got as far as Mars, but it was just too hard and too expensive to put people into space.
 Bots could do everything we could do,